chinedufn/swift-bridge/README.md

 swift-bridge = "0.1"
 ```

+## Phases

+- Put the library out to get feedback from bleeding edge users.

+- Continue to support more standard library types.

+- Continue to hone the API based on real usage feedback.

+- Figure out the safety story.
+What should be marked as safe vs. unsafe?

+- Focus on making usage of swift-bridge feel ergonomic.

+- Polish the documentation, examples and tutorials

+- Get to a point where we feel that there has been enough, real world production use
+  and feedback for us to be confident that the user-facing API's won't need any breaking
+  changes.

+- Release swift-bridge version 1.0

 ## Quick Peek

+TODO: Shorten this quick peak.. we don't need to include the build script, for example

+---

 Here's a quick peek at the Rust and Swift of a bridge that should give you a sense of how bindings look.